 Coming up in October

 Targeting Metabesity 2019: On October 15-15, 2019, Targeting Metabesity 2019 will take place at the Carnegie Institution for Science in Washington, DC.
 By “metabesity”, the organizers of the event mean “the constellation of chronic diseases and complications of senescence, all which share metabolic, inflammatory, and other drivers”—in other words, aging.
-This two-day conference will feature many of the brightest stars of science, including Dr. Nir Barzilai, Laura Deming, Dr. Vadim Gladyshev, Dr. Joan Mannick, and many, many more.
-If you have the chance, it’s definitely an event worth attending; you can find the full program here.
+This two-day conference will feature many of the brightest stars of science, including Dr. Nir Barzilai, Laura Deming, Dr. Vadim Gladyshev, Dr. Joan Mannick, and many more.

 Longing for Longevity: Another interesting event taking place next month is the Trottier Symposium Longing for Longevity, held at the Centre Mont-Royal, 1000 Sherbrooke Street West, Montreal, Canada.
 Among the speakers is Dr. David Sinclair, who will present his latest book, Why We Age and Why We Don’t Have To.
 The event is free, so if you’re around, it’s surely worth a visit.